ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-05-25-geography-male-tennis.md

 title:  "The geography of male tennis"
 date:   2017-05-25 23:26:17
 categories: data-science
-description: "After a period of dominance, Americans players are struggling to get in top 100"
+description: "After a period of dominance, American players are struggling to get in top 100"
 ---

 <div class='jupyter'>

+After a period of dominance in the 80s, American players are struggling to get in top 100.
+Now Spain and France rule the sport.

 {% highlight python linenos %}
 import pandas as pd